tangchien/SP_hw1/README.md

 ```

 #### What I do
-I add the poll to solve the busy waiting issue. \\
-I add the lock on the file to solve the race condition when there are multiple connection.
+I add the poll to solve the busy waiting issue, and I add the lock on the file to solve the race condition when there are multiple connection.